gameqa/docs/api-setup/setup_sendgrid.md

 In order to send emails via Sendgrid, you need to have control over a domain.
 This could either be a domain that you reserve for the data collection OR it could be your institutions (universities) domain.
 This is essentially the domain any emails will be sent from when using sendgrid.

+Start by selecting "Sender Authentication" from the left-side navigation bar.

 ![](../_media/sg_menu_sender_auth.png)

+Once you're there press "Activate your domain".
+You will see a series to step which are quite easy to follow.
+The only requirement here is that you have access to the DNS records for your domain or can send instructions to a systems administrator to do this for you.

 ![](../_media/sg_sender_auth_1.png)

+Next, choose your DNS provider.

 ![](../_media/sg_sender_auth_2.png)

+Fill out the name of your domain like so:

 ![](../_media/sg_sender_auth_3.png)

+Lastly, you will see a list of DNS records which you will need to add to your domain.
+Sendgrid offers you to do this automatically, manually, or forward this to a coworker (your domain administrator)
 ![](../_media/sg_sender_auth_4.png)

+Once everything is set up you can click this button to verify that the setup is correct.
+Once it passes all the tests you will be ready to start sending emails with this domain.

 ![](../_media/sg_sender_auth_5.png)

 ## Api Keys